ishechinyoka/newspost/manual/manual.md

 ### Where are category files located?

 On your hard drive, simply choose a directory to hold your articles.
-We call this the *news directory*.You can then make post know about this directory by setting the `NEWS_DIR` environment variable in the `.bashrc` file.
+We call this the *news directory*.You can then make post know about this directory by setting the `NP_NEWSDIR` environment variable in the `.bashrc` or `.zshrc` file.

 This directory
 must have two subdirectories, "Articles" and "Drafts".
 You can give